 WELCOME!
 Current Members and Interested Health Care Providers,

 Dear MiCTA Health Care Members and related Consortiums, MiCTA HCF Eligible Company’s, and interested Health Care Providers.
-This new area of the MiCTA Home Page has been created to allow you, our Health Care Members, to “fast track” to the most pertinent information relative to the use of HCF eligible MiCTA MSA’s (Master Service Agreements).
-Per language found in the FCC Order 12-150, MiCTA healthcare members can use MiCTA contracts that were awarded as a result of MiCTA’s E-Rate 470 RFP process and avoid the bidding process under the Healthcare Connect Fund.
+This new area of the MiCTA Home Page has been created to allow you, our Health Care Members, to “fast track” to the most pertinent information relative to the use of HCF eligible MiCTA MSA’s (Government Master Service Agreements) allowing you to “by-pass” the bidding process and file directly for services using one of the MiCTA Vendors listed.

-The Healthcare Connect Fund was passed into law on December 12, 2012 by the FCC.
-This new “Visionary Fund” changes the course of funding for Rural Health Care under USF (Universal Service Fund) providing sweeping changes, from a flat rate of 65% for all services and eligible network equipment, to the potential for participation of non-rural HCPs and for profit healthcare clinics in a majority rural HCP consortium, and much more.
-MiCTA would like to thank the Commission and Staff for its diligence in making the Healthcare Connect Fund a reality.
+Passed into law on December 12, 2012 by the FCC, this new “Visionary Program” changes the course of funding for Rural Health Care under USF providing sweeping changes, from a flat rate of 65% for all services and eligible network equipment to the potential for participation of non-rural HCPs and for profit healthcare providers in a majority rural HCP consortium, and much more.
+MiCTA would like to thank the Commission and Staff for its diligence in making the Healthcare Connect Fund a reality and, as stated in the Order, allow any MiCTA Healthcare member to file for funding, (Form 462), without having to bid once they have received confirmation that their Form 460’s have been approved.

 If you have questions related to MiCTA, its programs, or becoming a member please go to the respective hot-links on the left side of this page or contact the myself or the MiCTA office.